AmazingMonster/conceptrodon/docs/introduction/vocabulary.md

   <dt>Primary signature category</dt>
   <dd>
-    Let M be the set of all primary signatures, define &sim; as follows: &forall; (x, y) &isin; M, x &sim; y &iff; x and y have the same signature.
+    Let M be the set of all primary signatures, define &sim; as follows: &forall; (x, y) &isin; M, x &sim; y &iff; x and y have the same primary signature.
 Then a category is an equivalence class in M under &sim;.
   </dd>

   <dt>Rank</dt>